 Prerequisites: BIOL 22b and CHEM 25a and b.
 NBIO 140b strongly recommended.
 Covers the essentials of pharmacology and the study of the actions of chemical agents (drugs, toxins, neurotransmitters, and hormones) that interact with living systems.
 Emphasizes molecular mechanisms of neuropharmacology.
-Topics include pharmacokinetics, hormone action, autonomic pharmacology of drugs of abuse and mental disorders.
-Usually offered every third year.
+Topics include pharmacokinetics, hormone action, autonomic pharmacology, and the psychopharmacology of drugs of abuse and mental disorders.
+Usually offered every third vear.

-Ms. Griffith
+Ms. Marder